Austria map & highlights

 A chocolate box village and gateway to the Gschnitzal and Obernberg Valleys.
 Even they don’t sound real, but they will feel real as you push those calves up through the ancient Tyrolean forests, in the foothills of Habicht (3,277m high), one of the Stubai Alps.
 With a magnificent circuit of mountain huts to complete, as well as ancient farmlands and pastures, this is all so easy on the wandering eye.
 With or without snow.

 If you'd like to chat about Austria or need help finding a vacation to suit you we're very happy to help.

 Read more about the best time to visit Austria, from Christmas markets and cross-country skiing to edelweiss-covered hillsides and sublime summer cycling.

 Read every section of our Austria travel guide and you’ll no doubt be singing the praises of Mozart much louder than the virtues of Julie Andrews.

-With so much beautiful landscape on the average Austrian’s doorstep, it’s little wonder that walking is the country’s unofficial national pastime.
+With beautiful landscape on the average Austrian’s doorstep, it’s little wonder that walking is an unofficial national pastime.